 This week the Ulistic team was invited to participate in a press role at the DELL World 2012 conference in Austin, TX.
 DELL World is the perfect opportunity for DELL PartnerDirect partners and customers to learn more about DELL’s complete solution offering and discuss with executives of DELL on what is happening strategically within the organization.

-During a conversation over lunch with a member of IDC team who handles virtualization at the enterprise level, we got talking about maturity levels in business and how IT consulting firms and businesses in general go through different levels of maturity throughout their lifespan.
+During a conversation over lunch with a member of IDC team who handles virtualization at the enterprise level, we got talking about maturity levels in business and how IT consulting firms and businesses, in general, go through different levels of maturity throughout their lifespan.

-This is especially true for managed service providers and as I reflect back on my own journey I can see transition and even some transformation periods in my career.
+This is especially true for managed service providers and as I reflect back on my own journey I can see the transition and even some transformation periods in my career.

 As our businesses grow we must mature as well.
 Maturity comes with age, we hope.
 Sometimes it doesn’t but it often does.
 Maturing in the way we market our managed service providers, the way our website looks, maturing in the way we conduct sales operations and maturity in the clients we elect to work with.